zkVerify/zkverify-docs/docs/overview/09-tutorials/02-nextjs-noir.md

 ![alt_text](./img/noir-first.png)

-Fill up the x, y and result field with any value you want where ``result = x*y`` and click on ``Generate Proof`` button.
+Fill up the x, y and result field with any value you want where `result = x*y` and click on `Generate Proof` button.
 Once proof is generated it will shown below the button:

 ![alt_text](./img/noir-second.png)

-After proof generation, it will automatically send the proof for verification using the Relayer service and will show status ``working on it ``.
+After proof generation, it will automatically send the proof for verification using Kurier and will show status `working on it `.
 Once the proof is verified, you will get the txHash and you can click on it to check it on our explorer.

 ![alt_text](./img/noir-third.png)